-Released annually through Good Education Group, The Good Universities Guide relies on data from the Department of Education and Training, as well as from student surveys.
+Released annually through Good Education Media, The Good Universities Guide relies on data from the Department of Education and Training, as well as from student surveys.

 This year, the Guide featured a First Generation rating, which looked at the proportion of a university’s student cohort who are the first in their family to pursue tertiary education.